 “Congratulations to the Liberty on their first championship,” Minnesota coach Cheryl Reeve said afterward in a tone that clearly showed she was ticked off.
 “It took them 28 years, congrats to them.
 We were that close to our fifth.
 It just didn’t happen.”

 Reeve built a dynasty in Minnesota, winning championships in 2011, 2013, 2015 and 2017.
-If the Liberty want to add more championships to their resume, they are going to have to make some decisions this offseason.
+To add more championships to their resume, the Liberty are going to have to make some decisions this offseason.

 Those decisions will be complicated by the addition of an expansion team, the Golden State Valkyries.
-The league will hold an expansion draft in December to feed players to Golden State with each team having the right to protect six players.
-While it’s a safe assumption that Kolb will protect the starting five, there are several players who could be a part of that sixth spot including Sabally who kept her team in Game 5 when she came off the bench to score 13 points and grab seven rebounds.
+The league will hold an expansion draft in December to feed players to Golden State, with each team having the right to protect six players.
+While it’s a safe assumption that Kolb will protect the starting five, several players could be a part of that sixth spot, including Sabally, who came off the bench to score 13 points and grab seven rebounds in Game 5.

 “To be able to bring a championship to New York, first ever in franchise history, it’s an incredible feeling,” Stewart said.
 “I literally can’t wait to continue to celebrate with the city because I know it’s going to be bonkers.”